medavidallsop/pb4wp/README.md

 - [Lefthook](https://lefthook.dev) to check code before it is committed.
 - [PHPUnit](https://phpunit.de) to add unit tests.
 - [WPify Scoper](https://github.com/wpify/scoper) if using non-dev composer dependencies.

-# Contribute

-If you wish to contribute to this project, feel free to submit a PR.
-Thank you!